How to Get a Pest Control Technician License in Washington

 Last updated: March 2, 2026

 Washington is a high-growth market anchored by Seattle's tech economy, making it an excellent place to start a career as a pest control technician.
 Licensing in Washington is overseen by the Washington State Department of Agriculture — Pesticide Management Division.
-The process requires 0 hours of pre-license education and costs between $700 and $1,700 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the Washington Commercial Pesticide Applicator Exam (administered by Washington State Department of Agriculture — Pesticide Management Division) with a score of at least 70%.

-Washington requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Washington does not require any pre-license education hours.
 Budget between $700 and $1,700 for the total licensing process, including education, application, and exam fees.
 Most aspiring pest control technicians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |